afsc-assessments/ebswp_2023/doc/EBSpollock.md

     affects this pattern was shown to be related to timing.
 Further work is needed to establish a mean baseline (in time and space) to try to sort out environmental effects hypotheses.
 Values of $\sigma_R$ were explored in previous years, no further work was done on this in 2019._

+\pagebreak

 # Introduction
 ## General